Browser Cookies

 CanSkate offers the best curriculum in Canada.
 Our flagship learn-to-skate program has taught millions of Canadians to reach their recreational and competitive goals on the ice.

 Our CanSkate program is geared to children aged 5 years or older.
-Whether you are looking to improve basic skating skills for figure skating, hockey, ringette or speed skating, or wish to skate for recreation, fitness or fun, CanSkate will get you there.
+Whether you are looking to improve your basic skating skills for figure skating, hockey, ringette, or speed skating, or wish to skate for recreation, fitness, or fun, CanSkate will get you there.

-Conducted in a fun, friendly environment, the CanSkate program showcases a comprehensive series of balance, control and agility skills, using a nationally-tested and proven curriculum that supports skater success in developing stronger basic skills on the ice.
+Conducted in a fun and friendly environment, the CanSkate program showcases a comprehensive series of balance, control, and agility skills, using a nationally tested and proven curriculum that supports skater success in developing stronger basic skills on the ice.

 Millions of Canadians, including World and Olympic figure skating champions and National Hockey League stars, have taken their first steps on the ice with the CanSkate program.